-We didn’t get on the road to make the two-hour drive until a little before noon, and I was a worried about getting such a late start.
+We didn’t get on the road to make the two-hour drive until a little before noon, and I was worried about getting such a late start.
 The trail however is roughly 9.5 miles, depending on if you use the map or the signage for your reference, so I knew we could easily do that in two to three days, even with a late start.

 If you hike bottom to top, the trailhead is located on Arkansas Highway 309 just before you get to Cove Lake Recreation Area coming from Mount Magazine State Park.

-The first five miles of the trail is fairly level.
+The first five miles of the trail are fairly level.
 Each mile is marked on the trail, which is nice to know your pace.
-We started out hiking through open forest.
+We started out hiking through the open forest.
 It seemed the trail is not used very much because there are logs across the trail and briers reach out and grab you in some places.

 Around mile four, the trail takes you above the narrow valley of Gutter Rock Creek.
 It follows the steep rock face above the creek for a while and there are several beautiful backcountry camping spots.
-Just be careful and not step off the rock face if you get up in the night to used the restroom.
+Just be careful and not step off the rock face if you get up in the night to use the restroom.

-It is here, you also get your first glimpse of the mountain.
+It is here, that you also get your first glimpse of the mountain.
 It looks a little daunting, but don’t let that discourage you.
 After 4.1 miles, according to the map, you come to another trailhead, located on a dirt road near the town of Corley.
 There is another trailhead a few miles down, so the trail can be broken up into several day trips.
 At the Corley trailhead, the trail follows a dirt road for a little way before meandering back into the woods.